Beginner’s Guide to Instructional Design

 Engagement and Interactivity

 Incorporate interactive elements to keep learners engaged.
-Whether through simulations, quizzes, or collaborative activities, interactivity enhances comprehension and retention.
+Whether through simulations, quizzes, games or collaborative activities, interactivity enhances comprehension and retention.

 User-Centred Design